Subject:

 isotherms is the focus of you project.
 You will not do flotation

 experiments.
-I want you to use the same model inks and paper fibers as
+I want you to use the same model inks and paper

 Riviello did.